Central and Eastern Europe as the new Scandinavia of TV production?

 Not yet, but we are working on it!

 Serial Killer TV Days is an industry programme for film and TV professionals.
-However, it has also been attracting journalists and students of audiovisual study programmes for several years.
+However, it has also been attracting journalists and students of audio-visual study programmes for several years.

-The TV Days’ language is English.
+The program of the TV Days conference is in English.